 Mass, H. (1998) When can you call yourself a nurse.
 Nursing BC.
-March-April pp27-28.
+March-April pp27-28

 Caleff, B. (1994) Seven things you should never chart.
-Nursing '94, p43.
+Nursing '94, p43

 Phillips, P. (1994).
 Accountability, responsibility, liability.
 Canadian nurse April pp 51-52.

-Tapp, A. (1994).
-Negligence.
-Canadian Nurse June, p.
-51. 3 years.
+65 years old and on TPN at home.
+She has been managing her TPN at home for the past 3 years.
 She lives in Hazelton (small town) with her son who is schizophrenic.
 She refuses to live in a nursing home.
 What direction would "Delegating nursing tasks and procedures" give you regarding Mrs. M's discharge.

 After reading the article by Sibbald "A right to be heard" why do you think nobody listened to the nurses?
 Could the nurses have done anything differently to achieve the outcome.